M1v1savva/mini-renderer/README.md

 ### ✅ Running Tests

+Run `ctest` from `build/` folder to run all tests.

-After the build, test binaries will be in the root folder:
+After the build, test binaries will be in the `output/` folder:

 ```
 ./test_vec